KoskinenTimo/Crypto-Analyzer-For-Scrooge/README.md

 Next TODO:

-- Finish favorites and fill text fields
 - refactor whole css style sheet to use BEM and Sass
+- refactor components, remove repeating code
 - Build tests for both client and api using jest, cypress etc